St. Catharine, Missouri: History

 An old stagecoach road ran near here, from Hannibal, Mo. to Saint Joseph, Mo., called the "Hound Dog Trail" and dates to the early 19th century.
 St. Catharine was founded in 1856, and is not named for Catherine of Alexandria, but instead for Mrs. Catharine Elliott, by her husband, William H. Elliott, a wealthy manufacturer.
 Both were born in England, and, with locals Caleb S. & Mary Farmer, joined in buying 160 acres, which was filed and recorded November 17, 1855.
 William and Catharine took the west half of 160 acres and laid out the town of Catharine.
 Afterward, the word Saint, or "St." as it was written, was added, "as a sort of joke, but as Mrs. Elliott remarked, she had no objection to being canonized as a saint, and the name became an established fact."

-A post office named Saint Catharine was established in 1859, the same year that James Early White--born in 1804 near Dyke in Greene County, Virginia and closer to Nortonsville--obtained land patent no.13685 (signed October 10 by White and President James Buchanan) for forty acres on which he established a tobacco farm five miles north of St. Catharine.
-He had become, seven months prior, the first postmaster of St. Catharine, on February 11, 1859.
+A post office named Saint Catharine was established in 1859, the same year that James Early White obtained land patent no.13685, which was signed October 10, 1859, by White and President James Buchanan for forty acres on which White established a tobacco farm five miles north of St. Catharine.
+He had become, seven months prior, the first postmaster of the village, on February 11, 1859.

-That was just two days before the tracks of the western-headed line of the Hannibal and St. Joseph Railroad were connected with the line coming eastward, about thirty miles to the west of St. Catharine at Chillicothe, Missouri, opening the first railroad to cross the state.
+That was just two days before the great fanfare marking the connection of the tracks of the western-headed line of the Hannibal and St. Joseph Railroad from Hannibal and the line coming eastward from St. Joseph, about thirty miles due west of St. Catharine at Chillicothe, Missouri, opening the first railroad to cross the state.

+Postmaster

-James Early White was the youngest son of James White and Susanna Bourne, known as "Early" when his father bequeathed an enslaved girl named Keziah on the Virginia tobacco plantation when he was only 18 years old.
-He left the old farm in 1852, nearly 30 years later, after the death of his mother, and went with his wife and children to Illinois to stay near his wife's relatives, the Rosenberger family, then removed to Missouri.
+James Early White was born in 1804 near Dyke, in Greene County, Virginia, but the tobacco plantation on which he was born was closer to Nortonsville, in north Albemarle County.
+The youngest son of James White and Susanna Bourne, he was known as "Early" when his father bequeathed an enslaved girl named Keziah on the Virginia tobacco plantation when he was only 18 years old.
+He left the plantation in about 1852 after the death of his mother, and went with his wife and children to Illinois to stay near his wife's relatives, the Rosenberger family, then removed to the Yellow Creek Township.

-His oldest brother Crenshaw White had established himself there, in adjacent Chariton County, more than a quarter century earlier, in 1825, not but five years after Missouri was admitted to the Union as a slave state.
-Another brother, Overton White, had drowned nearby, in the rushing Yellow Creek on his way to his wedding, in the spring of 1837.
-Another older brother, Anderson White, remained in the Central Piedmont, on a tobacco plantation near the Blue Ridge in Free Union in Albemarle County.
+His oldest brother Crenshaw White had established himself in Chariton County, to the immediate south of Linn, more than a quarter century earlier, in 1825, not but five years after Missouri was admitted to the Union as a slave state.

+Another brother, Overton White, had drowned nearby, in the rushing Yellow Creek in Linn County, on his way to his wedding, in the spring of 1837.
+A third brother, Anderson White, remained in the Central Piedmont, on a tobacco plantation near the Blue Ridge in Free Union in Albemarle County.